kvarak/dnd/docs/_Rules/skills.md

 ### When do I get skills?
 You will get skill points to select skills during character creation, as well as when you level up.
-- During character creation, when rolling your background, you will get skills appropriate for the events in your life.
+- During character creation, while generating your background, you will get skills appropriate for the events in your life.
 If you get less than 3 skills (4 for humans), you can select additional skills so that you have 3.
 Additionally you always gain the appropriate Culture skill (unless living as a hermit or similar).
 Skills found in Background Skills are only available at this time.
 - Each class receives a number of skill points for which to buy skills from a list of class skills.
 - Each time you level up, you gain 1 skill point, which you can use to buy any skill.
 - In addition, classes may have class features that grant skills or skill points.